Ensura company logo featuring a circular geometric design to the left of the word 'ensurva'.

 The cleanest way to forecast this spend is to stop asking what plan fits and start asking what operating model the software has to carry.

+Build the model in layers.
 First, set the likely base tier based on transaction profile, not optimism.
-For many established operating businesses, that means assuming the middle tier at minimum and testing whether project tracking pushes the business into the higher tier.
+For most established operating businesses, that means assuming the middle tier at minimum and testing whether project tracking pushes the business into the higher tier.
+Second, add the modules required to run the business as it already operates.
+If payroll is not optional, it belongs in the initial model.
+Third, model variable fees separately.
+Payment fees behave more like a toll than a subscription.
+They rise with activity even when the plan stays unchanged.

+The practical result is a different budget conversation.
+Instead of reporting a software subscription, finance reports a managed operating platform with fixed, seat-linked, and volume-linked components.
 That framing improves variance analysis.
 If the annual spend rises, the team can tell whether the cause was higher payment volume, more users on a project module, or a plan migration triggered by usage limits.
-Without that decomposition, every increase looks like general software inflation.

 Cost control here doesn't come from a one-time plan choice.
 It comes from treating the subscription like a vendor category that needs active governance.

-The first control is to store the nondiscounted run rate, not the promotional entry rate, as the budget baseline.
+Store the non-discounted run rate, not the promotional entry rate, as the budget baseline.
 Promotional pricing can hide the actual annual obligation and create a false view of savings.
+Assign each add-on to an operator who can defend why it remains necessary.
+Review transaction activity before the business is forced into a higher tier.
+Check whether multiple instances are serving real accounting separation or only preserving old organisational habits.

 Blog